Prince Harry and Meghan Markle Prove They're Already Pros at Picking Baby Names

 The Duke and Duchess of Sussex showed off their skills on Wednesday during their visit to a kiwi-breeding program in New Zealand.
 During the trip to Rainbow Springs, the duo had the opportunity to name two of the newly hatched chicks.
 Harry reportedly chose "Tihei" for his little bird's name, which means "sneeze of life" in Māori, and Meghan chose "Koha," which means "gift."

-This wasn't the first time the two haD discussed names for a newborn.
+This wasn't the first time the two had discussed names for a newborn.
 Earlier in their tour, the couple rode a tram in Australia, where Meghan reportedly told a group of young passengers they've been given "a long list of names from everyone" for their future child.

 "She said that she hadn't thought of one as it was still quite early," 12-year-old rider Ella Burns recalled at the time.